Frequently Asked Questions

 - Check the boxes beside the items you want to renew or select "All" at the top of your checkout list.

-You may return borrowed library materials to any of the 30 branches in the Mid-Continent Public Library System.
+You may return borrowed library materials to any of the locations in the Mid-Continent Public Library System.
 There is no charge to route these materials back to their "home" branch.

 If library materials are not returned on the date due, $.05 per day per overdue item will be charged.
 The maximum overdue bill for items that are returned is $1.00 per item.
 If an item is six weeks overdue, it will be assumed that the item is lost and your account will be billed for the item.
 Borrowing privileges will be blocked if the estimated or actual bills on your account are $10.00 or more.
 If the total of bills owed exceeds $100.00, the account will be referred to a collection agency.
 At that time a $20.00 service fee will be added to the total amount owed.